JoE11-y/NFT-Lottery-Frontend/README.md

 MNEMONIC = "...";
 ```

+In this case, we are using a mnemonic from an account created on Metamask.
+You can copy it from your Metamask account settings.
+An account created on the Celo extension wallet will not work.

+You can find more details about the whole process in the Dacade [NFT Contract Development with Hardhat](https://hackmd.io/exuZTH2hTqKytn2vxgDmcg) learning module.
+It will also show you how to get testnet tokens for your account so you can deploy your smart contract in the next step.

-4. Deploy the smart contract to the Celo testnet
+4. Deploy the smart contract to the Celo testnet Aljafores

 ```sh
    npx hardhat run --network alfajores scripts/deploy.js